 There are many reasons to love Hawaii: its Kona coffee, its traditional luau celebrations, its pristine islands sporting white-sand beaches dotted with lush, green flora.
 It’s also home to the spectacular Four Seasons Resort Hualalai, where couples can tie the knot and extend the celebration across the property’s 800 acres.

-The unique and diverse topography provides endless photo opportunities, says Jaclyn Jerstad, Assistant Director of Weddings and Special Events.
-Think backdrops of sweeping banyan trees, waves crashing on lava rock and manicured gardens galore.
+The unique and diverse topography provides endless backdrops for photos, says Jaclyn Jerstad, Director of Weddings and Special Events.
+Think sweeping banyan trees, waves crashing on lava rock and manicured gardens galore.

 “It’s truly special.
 Because of the wide range of options, couples don’t have to leave the property,” she says.
 “We also provide a wedding cart on the day of, so they’re able to enjoy all areas of the Resort for photos without having to worry about walking.”